Friend heard screams as hunter was being mauled; bear found dead next day, wounded hunter recovering

-Craig Lindstrom said he heard the bloodcurdling screams from his friend Brandon Johnson in the pre-dawn darkness Saturday morning and he knew exactly what was happening.“I knew the bear was killing him,’’ Lindstrom told the News Tribune.
-“He was about a quarter mile away and it was just awful.
-It went on and on, what seemed like forever… but it was probably about two or three minutes.”
+Craig Lindstrom said he heard the bloodcurdling screams from his friend Brandon Johnson in the pre-dawn darkness Saturday morning and he knew exactly what was happening.

 The two men were part of a hunting party that was tracking a wounded bear that their hunting partner, Trevor Nowack , had shot with an arrow at sunset Friday in the remote woods of eastern Pine County, near Duxbury, about 18 miles east of Sandstone.

 Nowack and his girlfriend decided to wait before tracking the arrowed bear, a common practice among archery hunters, to allow the animal to lie down and die instead of pushing it farther away.
 They didn’t wait until daylight because they were worried the bear meat would spoil in the unusually warm late September weather.